-For High value contracts the Extended Leadership Team Member, the relevant Corporate Director and the Director of Finance will decide whether a financial appraisal is needed, before the contract is awarded.
+For High value contracts the Extended Leadership Team Member, the relevant Corporate Director and the Corporate Director Finance and Resources will decide whether a financial appraisal is needed, before the contract is awarded.

 For all PCR 2015 / Government Threshold contracts, a financial appraisal is required.